akasharidas/LLM-Learning-Assistant/README.md

-# Long-Form Content Summarization and Q&A using LLMs and Retrieval-Augmented Generation
+# LLM Learning Assistant: Long-Form Content Summarization and Q&A using LLMs and Retrieval-Augmented Generation

 Have a 2-hour long [Huberman Lab](https://www.youtube.com/@hubermanlab) episode queued up but wish you could get a summary and ask follow-up questions instead?
 This project is for you!